sBuiltaJr/imageGenSD/IMPROVEMENT_LIST.md

 - Determine how to properly background the task (discord.py has some examples, may not work as needed?)

 ## Planned
-- Allow a bot to manage multiple guilds
+- Allow a bot to manage multiple guilds.
-- Allow a bot to shard
+- Allow a bot to shard.
-- Crash recovery
+- Crash recovery.
-- Guild info command (for setting parameters)
+- Guild info command (for setting parameters).
+- Argument sanitization/limiting (discord knows as transformers).
+- Add user-supplied paths for config/credential files.
+- Implement better logging configuration/customization by using the logging config files.
+- Multitasking (including separate logging tasks).
+- zipping logs to reduce increase logged information.
+-

 ## Unplanned
 - weeb shit